-Please click on the MS Excel Faculty/Staff Roster Template and provide the following information for ANY and ALL instructional and non-instructional employees.
+Please click on the MS Excel Faculty/Staff Roster Template and provide the following information for ANY and ALL instructional and non-instructional employees (all faculty and staff employed by the school during the 2022-2023 school year).

-Use of the 2021-2022 Annual Report Faculty/Staff roster template is required.
+Use of the 2022-2023 Annual Report Faculty/Staff Roster Template is required.
 Each of the data elements, with the exception of the Notes, are required, and use of the drop-down options, when provided, is also required.
-Reminders: Please use the notes section provided to add any additional information as deemed necessary.
-Failure to adhere to the guidelines and validations in the Staff Roster Template will result in a resubmission of a fully corrected roster.
+Reminders: Please use the Notes section provided to add any additional information as deemed necessary.
+Failure to adhere to the guidelines and validations in the Faculty/Staff Roster Template will result in a resubmission of a fully corrected roster.